GenesysCloudBlueprints/survey-sms-delivery-blueprint/blueprint/index.md

 Blueprints are meant to outline how to build and deploy your solutions, not a production-ready turn-key solution.

-For more details on Genesys Cloud blueprint support and practices please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq)sheet.
+For more details on Genesys Cloud blueprint support and practices please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq) sheet.
 :::

 This Genesys Cloud Developer Blueprint explains how to send customers an SMS message that contains an invitation to complete a web-based survey about a recent interaction.
 It also illustrates how to configure the process with CX as Code and Archy components.